-School/College: School of Agriculture and Environmental Sciences

-Certificate Offered: Post Baccalaureate Certificate
+School/College: School of Agriculture and Environmental SciencesCertificate Offered: Post Baccalaureate CertificateGraduate Coordinator: Godfrey A, UzochukwuEmail: uzo@ncat.eduDepartment Chair: Abolghasem ShahbaziEmail: ash@ncat.eduPhone: 336-334-7030Phone: 336-285-4851

-Graduate Coordinator: Godfrey A, Uzochukwu Email: uzo@ncat.edu Phone: 336-334-7030 Pepartment Chair: Dr. Louis E. Jackai Email: lejackai@ncat.edu Phone: 336-285-4837

 The advanced interdisciplinary waste management certificate program is open to all graduate students.
 It is designed to create a talented pool of advanced students who will become leaders in environmental and waste management fields.